TREEcg/specification/specs/2-traversing.md

 ## Fallbacks ## {#fallbacks}

+When there is no <code>tree:view</code> triple provided, a client MUST use the <code>tree:Collection</code> from the previous page and still continue extracting members, and extract further relations defined on the current page URL.

 When there are no <code>tree:member</code>s and/or no <code>tree:Collection</code> defined, then still a <code>tree:Relation</code> can be defined.
 The <code>tree:path</code> in the <code>tree:Relation</code> then refers to a pattern that can start from every triple in the page.

 When no <code>tree:path</code> is defined, the <code>tree:value</code> MUST be compared to all members’ triples that *can be compared to* the <code>tree:value</code> as defined by the type of the relation (or when no members or collection are defined, on every triple in the page).